OlliMeeco/meecodocs/guides/card-and-slots.md

   -H 'Meeco-Subscription-Key: DEV_PORTAL_SUBSCRIPTION_KEY'
 ```

-The response is pretty large, and it lists all available items and their slots.
+The response is pretty large, and it lists all available Items and their slots.
 Slots are given in a separate list and can be matched by their IDs:

 ```javascript
 {